 - Stainless Steel pins and tubing – Beautiful, clean, seamless fasteners universally attractive in most applications.

 - Brass pins – Excellent pairing with multiple wooden handle scales.

 - Mosaic Tubing – Intricate patterns beautifully enhance high end blades for both collectors and users.

 - Chain Ring Bolts – Absolute BEASTS for the most solid handle adhesion for maximum difficult conditions.
 Often used in conjunction with carbon fiber pins and tubing.

 Now that you have your custom blade, it needs a safe place for carry and deployment.
 Several options are available to protect your tool and keep it close at hand.

 - Thermomolded Holstex or Kydex – Thermomolded sheaths protect the blade on your person with solid retention not allowing the blade to ‘accidentally’ become dislodged from the sheath.
-Each sheath is crafted specifically to each tool.
+Each sheath is crafted specifically to the tool.
 They are not mass produced.
-These sheaths are slim and wonderful for rugged or even underwater applications.
+These sheaths are slim and wonderful for a multitude of applications.

 - Handcrafted Leather – Each sheath is meticulously hand crafted and hand stitched by Caleb Kalisch.
 Machines are not used to stitch these heirloom sheaths together.
 Depending on the setup, Caleb will waterform or mold each sheath to the individual tool using only the highest-grade leathers and componentry.